Home

 Ban Chang Thai also makes miniature Khon masks, scaled models of the masks worn in the Khon Dance.
 If the effort to produce a real mask to fit a person's head is difficult enough, imagine making one that's six inches high.

-For more on the craftsmen who make the life sized masks, please see the Khon mask makers community in Saphan Mai.
+For more on the craftsmen who make the life sized masks, please see the Khon mask makers community in Saphan Mai and the Khon mask maker in Bang Plad.

 Other displays include cute little pots with carvings on the surface.
 I lifted the lid, to find the pot filled candle wax with a wick; lovely for a candle light dinner or an evening function.